softwareQinc/nvim-sq/README.md

 ## GNU sed

-When starting `nvim` on macOS, you may get a message about `gnu-sed` being required.
+When starting Neovim on macOS, you may get a message about `gnu-sed` being required.
 Install `gnu-sed` with

 ```shell